 EARLY APPLICATION DEADLINE: February 20, 2017

-NOTE: Applicants must also complete a secondary paper applicationby January 129, 2013 that can be picked up at the IOS Office (TOH 380)by January 129, 2013 and returned by mid February
+NOTE: Applicants must also complete a secondary paper application that can be picked up at the IOS Office (TOH 380) and returned by mid-February.

 Students will live with Norwegian and other international students in single rooms with shared baths and kitchens in the student dormitories on the campus of Telemark University College in the town of Bø in Telemark, about 180 km from Oslo (approximately one and a half hours by train).
 Students will cook their own food in shared kitchens.